IF WOMEN ROSE ROOTED

 Beautifully written, honest and moving, If Women Rose Rooted is a passionate song to a different kind of femininity; a rallying cry for women to reawaken their natural power – not just for the sake of their own wellbeing, but for love of this threatened earth.

-If Women Rose Rooted is published in English by September Publishing, and is available in French from Guy Trédaniel.
+If Women Rose Rooted is published by September/ Duckworth Books, and is also available in French from Guy Trédaniel.
 The audiobook, narrated by Sharon, is available from Tantor Media.

 READERS' GUIDE